13ace37/13ace37/README.md

 </a>

 ---
-Welcome to my Github Profile.
-My name is Riccardo or in simple ace.
-I currently work as a Software & Application Engineer at [__K.R.
-Pfiffner__](https://www.pfiffner.com).
+**Greetings and Welcome to My GitHub Profile!** You may call me Riccardo, or if you prefer, simply "ace."
+Presently, I occupy the role of a Software & Application Engineer at the esteemed [**K.R.
+Pfiffner**](https://www.pfiffner.com).

-### Other facts:

-- former [Head Developer](https://github.com/z4lab) & Co-Owner for z4lab
-- Trash 2D Designer
-- Anime/Manga enthusiast

-### Things I work(ed) with

-_This list is not fully complete neither does this mean I'm a pro at using all of these!_
-_But I worked with all of them to a point where I can say that I know what I'm doing._
+### A Few Additional Particulars:

+- Formerly served as the Head Developer and Co-Owner at [**z4lab**](https://github.com/z4lab).
+- Proficiently skilled in the realm of 2D Design, with a penchant for transforming the mundane into artistic treasures.
+- An ardent enthusiast of the captivating worlds found within the realms of Anime and Manga.

+### My Proficiency Encompasses:

+_This compendium is not exhaustive in nature, nor does it purport to render me an expert in all these domains.
+Nevertheless, I have engaged with each of these elements sufficiently to assert a degree of proficiency._

 #### Development